matszpk/amdcovc/README.md

 YOU USE THIS PROGRAM AT YOUR OWN RISK!
 WE DO NOT GIVE ANY WARRANTY THAT PROGRAM WILL BE WORKING CORRECTLY IN ANY CASE!
 Read license before using this program.

+### DONATION

+If you want to donate this project please send Bitcoins to following address:
+3M6z45UGXgimFs3QGQgbmqVZzK9s3RnfLL.

 ### Preliminary requirements

 Program to work requires following things: